Erica Armstrong Dunbar

 Erica Armstrong Dunbar is Professor of Black American Studies and History at the University of Delaware.
 She has recently participated in several documentaries, including “Philadelphia: The Great Experiment” and “The Abolitionists,” an American Experience production on PBS.
 In 2011, Professor Dunbar was appointed the first director of the Program in African American History at the Library Company of Philadelphia.
 She has been the recipient of Ford, Mellon, and SSRC fellowships and most recently has been named an Organization of American Historians Distinguished Lecturer.
 Her first book, A Fragile Freedom: African American Women and Emancipation in the Antebellum City was published by Yale University Press in 2008.
-Dunbar’s most recent book, Never Caught: Ona Judge, The Washingtons, and the Relentless Pursuit of Their Runaway Slave will be published in 2017.
+Dunbar’s most recent book, Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge will be published in 2017.

 - A Fragile Freedom: African American Women and Emancipation in the Antebellum City (Yale University Press, 2008).